 Sun-dring foods, which have been carried out since there was no long-term preservation technology such as freezing technology, are the wisdom that was used to preserve seasonal vegetables for a long time and use them without waste.

-Sun-drying seasonal vegetables or seafood is a very common scenery in the countryside of Japan, and recently this old-fashion method has been trending among young wives!
+Sun-drying seasonal vegetables or seafood is a typical scenery in the countryside of Japan, and recently this old-fashion method has been trending among young wives!

 There are several types of food drying method in Japan, today I am going to talk about “sun-dry” that you can begin at home today!